carmencchow/cyclistic_casestudy/README.md

 We see two peaks of high activity for annual members between 6-8am and 4-6pm, with the most active hours being 8am and 5pm.
 These peaks likely reflect when member are commuting to and from work.
 In contrast, the majority of casual bike rides take place between 8am and 7pm, showing a steady increase in activity from 8am to 5pm.

-Do peak hours correspond with longer ride times for casual riders and annual members?
+Do peak hours correspond to longer ride times for casual riders and annual members?

 ![ride_time_hour](https://github.com/user-attachments/assets/fca57136-c070-4896-a4e9-61230390db3d)